BETER-CO/yii2-beter-logging/doc/logging-in-cli.md

 To implement `yii2-beter-logging` approach just use `Beter\Yii2BeterLogging\EnvVarSettings` class.
 This class contains a set of helpers that checks variables in the `$_SERVER` and checks variables set up as an environment variables.

-> `$_SERVER` superglobal may contain variables passed by nginx, apache or any other webserver.
+> `$_SERVER` super globals may contain variables passed by nginx, apache or any other webserver.
 As an example,
 > for php-fpm they are set with `php_flag`, `php_admin_flag`, `php_value`, `php_admin_value`.
 > [Check the doc](https://www.php.net/manual/en/install.fpm.configuration.php).